 As appreciators and players of early American traditional music, we actively question what it means to share this music in the context of systemic racism.

-My community is engaging and learning about the immense contributions of Black and Indigenous musicians to this music, in the past and in the present.
+My community is engaging and learning about the immense contributions of Black and Indigenous people and their cultures to this music, in the past and in the present.

 It would not exist without them.

-Here is a link to the Berkeley Old Time Music Convention website; look for our ongoing work, and plans for the future.
+Here are links to the Berkeley Old Time Music Convention website; and the Black Banjo Fiddle Fellowship website at the Oakland Public Conservatory of Music for more information about our ongoing work, and plans for the future.